sdsc-ordes/dt-political-debates/README.md

 ## How to run this pipeline?

+### Tutorial to run the pipeline in ODTP

+This pipeline can be executed in ODTP by executing `dt-political-debates.sh`

+1. Clone this repository
+2. Edit `dt-political-debates.sh` with the ODTP user email
+3. Edit the secrets and other parameters.
+4. Run the bash script: `sh dt-political-debates.sh`

+Alternatively, you can add the components to the GUI and manually run the execution.

-### How to create an initial json file?
+### How to use this tool with a custom file?

-In order to fully run this pipeline is necesary to start by a valid metadata json file.
+In order to run the `out-py annotate-whisper` module, it is necessary to start with a valid metadata JSON file.
 You can obtain one by fetching the data from the scrapper or create a synthetic one manually.
 This is the example of a synthetic one you can use to generate yours.
 It should validate against `schemas/unogDigitalRecordingMetadataMinimalSchema.json`.

 ``` json
 {